cristhian-munoz007/elba-blog/src/blogs/on-esg.md

 When we go and code rules to stop trading on companies that have revenue coming from an activity, we are not really giving a premium on companies that exert ESG practices.
 We are effectively punishing industries.
 A company like LVMH, gets punished solely for producing alcohol, while we’re deaf to how ESG is the business from within.

-There is nothing on our process right now that favors companies embracing sustainability within their industries.
+There is nothing on our process nor in the industry itself, that favors companies embracing sustainability within their industries.
 We don’t have a data point that favors Ford, a company that has invested a lot of money over the years on being fuel efficient and having energy efficient production plants.

 We don’t have a data point that reflects companies like Unilever’s catalogue of sustainable products.
 We don’t have a data point that favors a company that reduces its energy and water consumption on a year to year basis.

 Let’s look at Goldman Sachs itself.
-If you see the sustainability report for last year, you’ll see a section on how we reduced our operational impact on the environment starting on page 43.
+If you see the public sustainability report for last year, you’ll see a section on how we reduced our operational impact on the environment starting on page 43.
 Goldman is adhering to the Sustainability Accounting Standards Board (SASB), which means that it is quantifying its impact, and reporting its progress using an industry standard, and then simplifying the labor of ESG screening data providers like MSCI to distribute this data to its clients.

 However, none of this comes our end, none of this quantified effort gives a systematic edge for investors when they come and requests for ESG guidelines.
-Today, **our firm’s ESG score is low enough that none of our ESG clients can invest directly in us**, I wonder for how much longer they’ll be able to invest through us.
+Today, **our firm’s ESG score is low enough that some of our ESG clients can't invest directly in us**, I wonder for how much longer they’ll be able to invest through us.
 (See the report [here](https://bit.ly/2VIILHO))

 All those practices are sustainable business strategies that although seem small, are core to the sustainability identity of a company that goes beyond just investing loads of money into social, or green projects.
 Sustainability is core to their identity, while for a company that simply pumps a lot of money into  external projects, sustainability is just doing PR.
 That ingrained identity is what I thought we were generally pushing for, what I thought took the most time in TV when executives go and talk about ESG efforts.
 But so far it looks like we’re helping our clients shrink their portfolio from generally risky industries.
+I mean not only us, all other asset managers as far as I know.

 I’m starting a course on Sustainable Business Strategies at HBSx tomorrow, and I remember mentioning to one of you that it would be exciting to know what some of the practices were that turned firms into ESG compliant investments for our clients.
 However, the truth is that sustainable practices in the companies we invest in are completely off our radar.
 And so, it feels like the course’s topic is completely unrelated to what we do.
 Probably one of the reasons why I had to pay it and would get no company sponsorship.

 We’re not providing premiums to the companies that embrace sustainability.
 We’re providing edge to companies that simply aren’t part of blacklisted industries, and that have been careful enough to not be involved in any controversy.